Mvtthew/QuizJS/README.md

             ];

             // If we got questions just create new quiz in JS
-            // var quiz = new quizJS(2D array, ID of element in html) var quiz = new quizJS(questions, "quiz");
+            // var quiz = new quizJS(2D array, ID of selector) var quiz = new quizJS(questions, "quiz");

         </script>